 We stole Jon from a high-end flooring distributor, where he managed high-profile accounts, built industry relationships, and became the company’s exhaustive resource for product information.
 Not only is this Portland State grad the consummate professional, but he’s also cool as heck: He wrote a preteen novel titled Panda Bean and rocked out in local indie band NTNT.

 A bonafide design nerd, Thomas’s artsy cred extends from designing more than 300 logos and business plans (the dude has extensive marketing and advertising experience) to his passion for comics and a vast T-shirt collection.
 Ask him about his favorite typeface or graphic novel--or just wait for him to react to something with the perfect gif.

 After seven years as Director of Operations for a Portland small business, Ben brought his hard-earned experience to Masterplans, where he creates world-class financial models.
-An avid runner, cyclist, and basketball fan, he unwinds with a well-earned cold beer or an impressive turn at the karaoke mic.
+An avid runner, cyclist, and basketball fan, he unwinds with friends over a well-earned craft brew or fresh sushi.